How to Apply

 - International students whose first language is not English must demonstrate that their English language ability meets the required standard for admission by providing the results of an English language proficiency test (such as IELTS - International English Language Testing Score).

 With all supporting documentation required, you can now download and complete the Postgraduate Research Degree Application Form.
+For applications in Irish, download and complete the application form here.

 Non-refundable application fees may be applicable depending on the individual programme; see Research Programme listing here.